 SORAYA SARHADDI NELSON: Interim government protests in front of the Supreme Court here in Cairo are hardly new, but what was different on Sunday was how many groups took part.

-This kind of unified approach is what many Egyptians believe offers the only real hope for democratic reforms, especially if the unified movement can persuade Egypt's key allies to pressure Mubarak as they did in 2005.
+SARHADDI NELSON: This kind of unified approach is what many Egyptians believe offers the only real hope for democratic reforms, especially if the unified movement can persuade Egypt's key allies to pressure Mubarak as they did in 2005.
 Analysts say that pressure, most of it by then-President Bush, led to the election of the most democratic parliament Egypt had seen in half a century, one in which nearly a quarter of the seats were held by opposition members, including the Muslim Brotherhood.

-Mr. HAMDEEN SABAHY (El Karama Party): (Foreign language spoken)
+HAMDEEN SABAHY: (Foreign language spoken)

-The former lawmakers, including Mustafa Gindi, who is with the largest secular opposition party, called Wafd, plan to create a, quote, "parallel parliament."
+SARHADDI NELSON: The former lawmakers, including Mustafa Gindi, who is with the largest secular opposition party, called Wafd, plan to create a, quote, "parallel parliament."

-Samer Shehata is an assistant professor of Arab politics at Georgetown University.
+SARHADDI NELSON: Samer Shehata is an assistant professor of Arab politics at Georgetown University.

 SARHADDI NELSON: But members of the ruling National Democratic Party dismiss what the opposition is doing as sour grapes.
 Hossam Badrawy serves on the ruling party's board of directors.
 He says the issue isn't fraud, which he claims was too miniscule to sway the results.
 It's that the Muslim Brotherhood, which controlled most of the opposition seats, lost.

-Soraya Sarhaddi Nelson, NPR News, Cairo.
+SARHADDI NELSON: Soraya Sarhaddi Nelson, NPR News, Cairo.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.